wentasah/novaboot/README.md

 - \--amt=_"\[user\[:password\]@\]host\[:port\]_

-    Use Intel AMT to connect to target.
-Using SOL redirection and WS management to powercycle it.
-The IP address or FQDN of the PC is given by _host_ parameter.
-If _password_ is not specified, environment variable AMT\_PASSWORD is used. _port_ is defining port number for SOL, if not specified, default is 16992.
+    Use Intel AMT technology to control the target machine.
+WS management is used to powercycle it and Serial-Over-Lan (SOL) for input/output.
+    The hostname or (IP address) is given by the _host_ parameter.
+If _password_ is not specified, environment variable AMT\_PASSWORD is used.
+The _port_ specifies a TCP port for SOL.
+If not specified, the default is 16992.
 Default _user_ is admin.

 - \--iprelay=_addr\[:port\]_